-Over this past year, these are the herbs and spices I’ve used on a regular basis.
-I recommend those that I’ve used myself and a few additional tidbits of information that I’ve gleaned from other sources.
+Over these past few years, these are the herbs and spices I’ve used on a regular basis.
+I recommend those that I’ve used myself and speak from my own experience.
+However, I also include a few additional tidbits of information that I’ve gleaned from other sources.

 Mint contains useful flavonoids and phenolic acids, which are known to boost health and help numerous ailments.
 Inhaling the peppermint aroma may increase memory and relieve stress.

 Peppermint is in the same family of herbs with Rosemary and Sage which also contain flavonoids and phenolic acids.

 As an essential oil, peppermint can be used as a topical pain reliever, for skin or hair care, freshen breath, and in toothpaste.
 It can also be used aromatically in a diffuser for a pleasant, relaxing scent in your room before going to bed.

 Sage has a long history of both physical and spiritual healing.
 Moreover, it belongs to the same family as rosemary and mint and therefore contains flavonoids and phenolic acids.
 This is what gives sage both anti-oxidant and anti-inflammatory properties.

 What’s great is the anti-inflammatory properties of sage make it a great herbal remedy for people who suffer from inflammatory conditions.